 Who We Are

-We are a growing movement of community action yogis dedicated to bringing the healing power of yoga to those who have experienced trauma, who are under served & marginalized and in need of these tools of transformation.
+We are a passionate non-profit organization comprised of many community action minded yogis who are dedicated to bringing the healing power of yoga to those who have experienced trauma, who are under served & marginalized and in need of these tools of transformation.
 We believe in the dignity and worth of every human being, and strive to promote self-awareness, self-respect & self-mastery.
 Our approach to trauma sensitive yoga combines equal measures of patience, compassion & gentleness.
 We treat each individual as a whole regardless of social status and past trauma history.
 Through our approach to trauma sensitive yoga we engage the participant to experience the present moment, take effective action, create rhythms, & make choices within their practice.
 We have found that through this approach of taking ownership of choices while on the mat, students are better able to make choices off the mat.

 Melea has been in education for her full career, starting out as a special educator for students with emotional and behavioral disabilities in a border town in Texas.
 She went on to teach in Oakland, CA and Key West, FL and coached new teachers working in low-income urban and rural districts across the country for many years.
 She served in leadership roles during the scaling years of two national non-profits, Teach For America and Achievement Network.
 Currently, Melea is the Assistant Superintendent of Teaching and Learning/Chief Academic Officer for the Portland Public Schools here in Maine.
 She is a certified yoga teacher (200 hour) and has completed multiple trainings on trauma-informed yoga, including David Emerson’s trauma-sensitive yoga training.
 Melea holds a BA from Bowdoin college and a Masters in Education Leadership from Harvard University.
 When she’s not working on equity or on her mat, she is with her two young boys (and husband too!).